yakdoli/eai-schema/.qwen/README.md

 The project uses Tailwind CSS 4 with CSS variables for easy theming.
 Modify the CSS variables in `src/App.css` to customize the appearance.

-## Development Workflow

-All development documentation and guidelines are located in the `.qwen` directory.
-Please refer to `.qwen/WORKFLOW_GUIDELINES.md` for detailed development processes, testing procedures, and documentation management.

 ## License

 Copyright (C) 2024 YoungHyun Cho